Ukraine urges halt to Russia's assault as Biden heads to Poland

 "We are planning on leaving but it's very difficult at the moment," the woman, who gave her name as Alexandra, said.
 "I can't leave my husband in a flowerbed ...
 And then we have nowhere to go."

-Ukraine's armed forces chief of staff said on Thursday Russia was trying to resume offensives to capture Mariupol as well as Kyiv, Chernihiv, Sumy and Kharkiv, where hundreds have hunkered down inside metro stations to avoid Russian strikes.
+Ukraine's armed forces chief of staff said on Thursday Russia was trying to resume offensives to capture Mariupol as well as Kyiv, Chernihiv, Sumy and Kharkiv.

-Russian officials did not immediately respond to requests for comment on the ship.
-Video footage showed smoke rising from a blaze at a dock and the flash of an explosion.

-Civilians have managed to flee the fighting through humanitarian corridors negotiated by Ukrainian and Russian officials.
-Over 3,300 fled on Thursday, officials said.
+Civilians have managed to flee through humanitarian corridors negotiated by Ukrainian and Russian officials.
+Over 3,300 escaped on Thursday, officials said.

 Poland, home to the biggest Ukrainian refugee population in the region even before the war, has taken in more than 2.1 million people.
-Some plan to head elsewhere, but the influx has left public services struggling to cope.
+Public services are struggling to cope.

-During his visit to the country, Biden will meet with President Andrzej Duda "to thank him for everything the people of Poland are doing and to discuss our coordinated humanitarian response to support the many Ukrainians who have been impacted by Putin's war," White House spokesperson Karine Jean-Pierre told reporters.
+During his visit to Poland, Biden will meet with President Andrzej Duda to "thank him for everything the people of Poland are doing" and to discuss a coordinated humanitarian response, White House spokesperson Karine Jean-Pierre told reporters.

 Maps: Tracking the Russian invasion of Ukrainehttps://tmsnrt.rs/3hguewG